MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-assessment.md

 As Contoso considers migrating to Azure, the company wants to run a technical and financial assessment to determine whether its on-premises workloads are suitable for migration to the cloud.
 In particular, the Contoso team wants to assess machine and database compatibility for migration.
 It wants to estimate capacity and costs for running Contoso's resources in Azure.

 To get started and to better understand the technologies involved, Contoso assesses two of its on-premises apps, summarized in the following table.
 The company assesses for migration scenarios that rehost and refactor apps for migration.
-Learn more about rehosting and refactoring in the [Contoso migration overview](contoso-migration-overview.md).
+Learn more about rehosting and refactoring in the [migration examples overview](contoso-migration-overview.md).

 App name | Platform | App tiers | Details
 --- | --- | --- | ---